jjceron/multimodal-mdd/README.md

 Reports are stored inside the project's `results/` directory and can be automatically published as CML comments during Pull Requests.

-## Methodology Audit

-A complete 0-leakage verification is documented in [`docs/appendix_aud.md`](docs/appendix_aud.md).
-The audit covers all 3 active scripts and confirms that no subject-leakage channels exist in the pipeline.

 ## Repository Structure